 - If I experience any kind of “bounce effect” or increased use of the laptop device when not using the smartphone.
 I think that is probably the case, but I am interested in analyzing it well beyond my general perception.

-- If in the longer term this type of self-intervention leads to some significantly different use of the smartphone – or even a permanent / longer replacement of the dumbphone to the detriment of the smartphone.
+- If in the longer term this type of self-intervention leads to some significantly different use of the smartphone – or even a permanent / longer replacement of the feature phone to the detriment of the smartphone.

 And there is one more thing … I guess as a sort of bias due to my training in social sciences and “sociological” interest in things, I’m now trying to find out (more and better) what other people think, feel or do in all this regard.
 So I’m also looking for ways to surround this object of self-research with more data about social and cultural stuff regarding “interacting in another way” with smartphones – including other people if necessary (and possible) in the study.